Rawanawh/Nutrition-facts-analysis/README.md

 # Nutrition-facts-analysis
-This project is to analysis nutrition facts data found in grocery stores.
+This project is to analysis nutrition facts data found in grocery stores 🛒.